ACBC provides opportunities for certified members to grow both in knowledge and skill as they apply the Scriptures to the problems people face.

-The Continuing Education requirement for ACBC membership precludes that, in addition to current renewal requirements, members in good standing would need to complete the minimum amount of Continuing Education Units (CEUs) on a biennial (two-year) basis in order to maintain membership.
+In addition to current renewal components, members in good standing will be required to complete the minimum amount of CEUs on a two-year basis in order to maintain their certified status.
 These units can be earned through ACBC approved avenues and range from conference attendance to approved reading.

 If you would like to review the approved CEU reading list, you can access that list below.
-Please note that a book’s inclusion or exclusion does not suggest an endorsement from ACBC.
+Please note that a book’s inclusion does not necessarily suggest an endorsement from ACBC.
 This list is updated regularly.

-Continuing Education provides motivation and opportunities to develop a more engaged, more knowledgeable, and more articulate membership, encourages active reinvestment in existing quality advanced training that is offered through Certified Training Centers as well as attendance at the ACBC annual conference, and communicates the high level of commitment ACBC has for ongoing theological and practical ministerial preparation.
+Continuing Education provides opportunities to develop a more engaged, more knowledgeable, and more articulate membership, encourages active reinvestment in existing quality advanced training that is offered through Certified Training Centers as well as several self-reporting opportunities, and communicates the high level of commitment ACBC has for ongoing theological and practical ministerial preparation.

 Other reasons include:

-Please note, if the CEU opportunity does not appear either on our training map or is not available as a self-reporting option found in your CEU Portal, then it does not count towards earning CEUs.
+Please note, if a CEU opportunity does not appear either on our training map or is not available as a self-reporting option found in your CEU Portal, then it does not count towards earning CEUs.

 Unit values offered through Certified Training Center events and courses will vary depending on instructional hours, financial investment, and assignment work-load; however, once these events and courses are approved and posted on the training map, the unit value for that particular event will be displayed.

-There are other specific events or self-reporting options that do have more value standards associated with them that makes assessment more straightforward.
-Some examples have been provided below as a frame of reference:
+There are other specific events or self-reporting options that do have more fixed value associated with them that makes assessment more straightforward.
+The most common examples have been provided below as a frame of reference:

-Certified Members can keep track of their progress at any time, including how many CEUs have been earned to date and the deadline to get the required number (20 CEUs) within their two-year earning window.
+Certified Members can keep track of their progress at any time, including how many CEUs have been earned to date and their specific deadline in earning the required number (20 CEUs) within their two-year earning window.

 Generally, extensions and exemptions are not available for the CEU requirement.

-In rare and unique cases where members may be providentially prevented from completing their 20 units within the earning window, ACBC may provide either an extension or a one-time waiver.
+In rare and extreme cases where members may be providentially prevented from completing their 20 CEUs within the earning window, ACBC may provide either an extension or a one-time waiver.
 However, ACBC reserves the right to deny any request for an extension or waiver to the CEU requirement.